What is

-The definition of dyscalculia is a specific learning disability in math, which impacts the ability to access and apply mathematics skills to learning.
-But dyscalculia impacts more than just learning.
+Dyscalculia is a specific learning disability in math or math learning disability.
+It impacts the ability to access and apply mathematics skills to learning.
+But dyscalculia impacts more than just learning and math.
 It impacts an individual’s everyday life.
 One in every twenty persons worldwide is dyscalculic.
-Yet is is not yet very well recognized or understood.

 signs or symptoms of dyscalculia